Feastio

 Peach cobbler at Gold Orchards

-On one of our return trips to Austin, we stopped at Gold Orchards for peach cobbler a la mode (with vanilla ice cream).
+When peaches are in season, you don't have to go far to find fresh-baked peach cobblers in the Texas Hill Country.
+On one of our return trips to Austin, we stopped at Gold Orchards for peach cobbler à la mode (with vanilla ice cream).
+14329 US-290, Stonewall, TX, facebook.com/goldorchardsinc

 Peach danish outside the Old German Bakery

-We arrived at about 9 a.m. on a Sunday, and many people were waiting outside to be seated for breakfast.
-Thankfully, you can also grab a pastry to-go.
+Our next peach treat comes from the Old Germany Bakery & Restaurant on Main Street in downtown Fredericksburg.
+When we arrived at about 9 a.m. on a Sunday, many people were waiting outside to be seated for breakfast.
+Thankfully, you can also grab a pastry to go.

-The cream cheese danish options were plentiful, including:
+The cream cheese Danish options were plentiful, including:

 • Apricot